Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Introduction

 \subsection{Motivation}

-The implementation of an emerging transportation system with connected automated vehicles (CAVs) enables a novel computational framework to provide real-time control actions that optimize energy consumption and associated benefits.
-From a control point of view, CAVs can alleviate congestion at different traffic scenarios \cite{Margiotta2011}, reduce emission, improve fuel efficiency \cite{Lee2013, Malikopoulos2017} and increase passenger safety.
-Urban intersections, merging roadways, highway on-ramps, roundabouts and speed reduction zones along with the driver responses to various disturbances are the primary sources of bottlenecks that contribute to traffic congestion.
-Several research efforts have used optimal control theory to investigate how CAVs can potentially improve energy efficiency and travel time in these traffic scenarios.
+The implementation of an emerging transportation system with connected and automated vehicles (CAVs) enables a novel computational framework to provide real-time control actions that optimize energy consumption and associated benefits.
+From a control point of view, CAVs can alleviate congestion at different traffic scenarios, reduce emission, improve fuel efficiency and increase passenger safety; see \cite{Margiotta2011, Malikopoulos2017}.
+Urban intersections, merging roadways, highway on-ramps, roundabouts and speed reduction zones along with the driver responses to various disturbances are the primary sources of bottlenecks that contribute to traffic congestion; see \cite{Malikopoulos2013}.